mayoayodele/bQAP/README.md

 # Additional Notes
-Although the methods presented in this work is general, this implementation uses the CQM solver.Installation information can be found in https://docs.ocean.dwavesys.com/en/stable/overview/install.html
+Although the methods presented in this work are general, this implementation uses the CQM solver.
+Installation information can be found in https://docs.ocean.dwavesys.com/en/stable/overview/install.html

 # References